Welcome to PB Photographics!

 You can now purchase select high resolution prints right online by going to: paulbracey.smugmug.com

-There you’ll find three diverse series of images available including the colorful flower macro shots (best seen as large prints), Pretty Little Things, the monochromatic landscapes of BLACK BLACK BLACK & WHITE, and a series of colorful images from a climbing/photography odyssey around the amazing state of Wyoming, where you might find images of your own favorite locations.
+There you’ll find three diverse series with images available for purchase, including the colorful flower macro shots (best seen as large prints), Pretty Little Things; the monochromatic landscapes of BLACK BLACK BLACK & WHITE; and a series of colorful images from a climbing/photography odyssey around the amazing state of Wyoming, where you might find images of your own favorite locations.